SaraAlert/SaraAlert/app/javascript/tests/README.md

 ### Configuration

-Root directory for the tests is set in the `package.json` file here
+Root directory for the tests is set in the `package.json` file here:
 ```
 "jest": {
     "roots": [